nclwater/FIRM2/README.md

 ### Running Locally

+Important: the following VM option have to be added to the command line:
+`--add-opens java.desktop/java.awt=ALL-UNNAMED --add-opens java.desktop/java.awt.color=ALL-UNNAMED`

 The program is packaged in a `.jar` file and can be run either from the command line or by double-clicking on the `.jar` file in a file system GUI, as long as the JRE is installed on the system.
 If a JRE is required, find the download and installation instructions online.

 On Linux, assuming a suitable runtime environment is installed, one can run the program from the command line using the `run.sh` script.
 For testing the program `DAFNITest` is executed which creates a file in `/data/inputs` and another in `/data/outputs`.
 To run the actual Firm2 model line 2, in the `run.sh` file should be uncommented and line 3 should be commented.